skorhone/cacheloader-consistency/README.md

 turned into non-blocking implementations and implementations such as guava can be "fixed" with just few lines of code (See GuavaCacheConsistencyTest).
 The trick is to cache memoizes instead of caching actual values.
 This works because caching a memoize is an atomic operation.
-Caching a value, requires loader to be called.

 In a distributed cache, passing non-blocking implementation requires cache provider to implement eventual consistency (Based on timestamp or